bookofproofs/bookofproofs.github.io/_sources/history/20th-century/payne-gaposchkin.md

 9. Payne-Gaposchkin wrote several books on astrophysics and stellar evolution, displaying her knowledge of mathematics.
 10. Payne-Gaposchkin was the first person to calculate how stars generate energy from nuclear fusion.

-Born 10 May1900, Wendover, England.
+Born 10 May 1900, Wendover, England.
 Died 7 December 1979, Tewksbury, Massachusetts, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Payne-Gaposchkin/)